This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 5. Collaboration opportunities/services

-Even though we define ourselves as travel bloggers we are all different with our own unique skill sets.
+Even though we define ourselves as travel bloggers or content creators, we are all different with our own unique skillsets.
 And a media kit is the perfect place to highlight these strengths and let potential brand partners know what types of services you offer.

 I personally never include my rates when I pitch a cold lead, only when I have previously spoken to someone and gauged their interest in working with me.
+These days I often send my rates in a proposal with a few different packages.
 But, of course, it’s totally up to you what you choose to do.

 6. Testimonials & previous work